 Each physician will assess his or her care of patients using evidence-based quality indicators.
-After a physician enters data from 10 patients into the ABFM Website, feedback is provided for each of the quality indicators.
+After a physician enters data from 10 patients into the ABFM online activity, feedback is provided for each of the quality indicators.
 The performance data is used by the physician to choose an indicator for which a quality improvement plan will be designed.
 Using a menu of interventions available from various online sources, the physician designs a plan of improvement, submits the plan, and implements the plan in practice.
-After a minimum of 1 week, the physician again assesses the care provided to 10 patients in the chosen health area and enters the data into the ABFM Website.
+After a minimum of 1 week, the physician again assesses the care provided to 10 patients in the chosen health area and enters the data into the ABFM website.
 The physician then is able to compare pre- and post-intervention performance, and compare their results to those of their peers.
-Evidence of improvement is not required to satisfy this MC-FP requirement.
+Evidence of improvement is not required to satisfy this Certification requirement.

-Alternative Part IV Activities Approval Program
+Alternative Performance Improvement Activities Approval Program

-PART IV Activities That Do Not Require Continuous Patient Care
+Performance Improvement Activities That Do Not Require Continuous Patient Care

-Methods in Medicine Modules (MIMMs)
+Methods in Medicine Modules